 Investment class Initial recognition Measurement after initial recognition Recording of changes Govt.
 T-bills/bonds - Held For Trading (HFT) Cost Fair value Revaluation loss to profit and loss account, but gain to revaluation reserve account.
 Govt.
 T-bills/T-bonds - Held To Maturity (HTM) Cost Amortized cost Increase in value of securities is booked to equity as amortization gain, but decrease to profit and loss account.
 Debenture/bond Cost Cost At realizable value.
 Unrealized loss to profit and loss account.
 Shares (quoted) Cost Lower of cost or market value (portfolio basis) Provision for revaluation loss (net off gain) is charged to profit and loss account but no unrealized gain booking.
 Shares (unquoted) Cost Lower of cost or Net Asset Value (NAV) Provision for unrealized loss to profit and loss account but no unrealized gain booking.
-Mutual fund (closed-end) Cost Lower of cost and (higher of market value and 85% of NAV) Provision for unrealized loss (net) to profit and loss account but no unrealized gain booking.
-Prize bond Cost Cost None
+Mutual fund (closed-end) Cost Lower of cost or (higher of market value or 85% of NAV) Provision for unrealized loss (net) to profit and loss account but no unrealized gain booking.
+Unit fund (open-end) Cost Lower of cost or 85% of NAV Provision for unrealized loss (net) to profit and loss account but no unrealized gain booking.
+Prize bonds Cost Cost None

-\ Provision for shares against unrealized loss (gain net off) has been made as per DOS circular no. 4 dated 24 November 2011 and for mutual funds (closed-end) as per DOS circular letter no. 3 dated 12 March 2015 of Bangladesh Bank.
+Provision for shares against unrealized loss (gain net off) has been made as per DOS circular no. 4 dated 24 November 2011 and for mutual funds (closed-end) & unit funds (open-end) as per DOS circular letter no. 3 dated 12 March 2015 of Bangladesh Bank.